mwbowers/mwbowers.github.io/concepts/user-interface/qsys-expo-client-subfile.md

 This loop will generate *SFL1.Count* number of `DdsSubfileRecord` instances. `rrn` goes from *zero* to `SFL1.Count-1`, where *SFL1.Count* is the number of records *written* to the subfile when the Display Page renders.

-`row` may be seem odd.
+The `row` variable used in the for loop, may be seem odd.
 It starts with the *line* number defined in the DDS specifications as follows:

 ```
 0007.00     A          R SFL1                      SFL